The term Polymorphism gets derived from the Greek word where poly + morphos where poly means many and morphos means forms.

 It is to be noted that function overloading can be done and is possible only based on:

-- the return type of that overloaded function
+- The return type of that overloaded function.

-- based on the number of parameters
+- Based on the number of parameters.

 Dynamic Polymorphism

-This refers to the entity which changes its form depending on circumstances at runtime.
+Dynamic Polymorphism refers to the entity which changes its form depending on circumstances at runtime.
 This concept can be adopted as analogous to a chameleon changing its color at the sight of an approaching object.

-What is a Virtual Function?
+What Is Virtual Function?

 #include <iostream>